OutSystems/docs-product/src/setup/eap-flexible-upgrades.md

 ## Checking for module preparation errors { #check-for-errors }

-In some situations, there are errors during the module preparation step.
-Service Center displays any detected errors in a banner with a message like the following:
+When there are errors in module preparation step, Service Center displays the error count in a banner message like the following:

     SCREENSHOT
     "There are errors in 12 of 256 modules."